destination-earth-digital-twins/deode_spatial_verif/README.md

 ## scripts/utils/PostProccess_OPERA\_\<var_verif\>.py

 OPERA raw files have been downloaded manually.
-They are located in the ATOS directory: /perm/esp0754/databases/.
+They are located in the ATOS directory: /perm/esp0754/databases/OPERA or /scratch/esp0754/auto_obs_db/OPERA/raw.
 These files are represented in a given projection.
 A two-dimensional grid building procedure has been carried out.
 Therefore, the PostProccess_OPERA\_\<var_verif\> scripts: